ForestAdmin/documentation/how-tos/maintain/upgrade-notes-sql-mongodb/upgrade-to-v8-1.md

 [...]
 ```

-_3nd change:_
+_3rd change:_

 The signature of `hooks` functions has changed.
 In order to support hooks for **global** and **bulk** smart actions, `record` is no longer sent to the hook.
-You must change the way you get the record informations.
+You must change the way you get the record information.
 This change also prevents unnecessary computation in case you don't need to access the record(s) inside the hooks.

 {% hint style="danger" %}
 Before